Are you wondering if is Guadalajara safe or not?

 Guadalajara ranges from 12-35 degrees Celsius all throughout the year, says travelsafe-abroad, which ranges from 6-8 degrees changes on average from one season to another.

-For example, I’m sure you wouldn’t want to pack shorts and vests for your entire journey only for it to rain the whole time you’re there!
+You wouldn’t want to pack your best travel shorts and vests for your entire journey only for it to rain the whole time you’re there!

 Overall Risk – Medium